-- 1. Directors, professionals and suppliers of the Group that are subject to this Code of Ethics expressly accept the rules of conduct established herein that are applicable thereto. - 2.
-Professionals who join or hereafter become part of the Group and suppliers contracting with companies of the Group shall expressly accept the rules of conduct set forth in sections D and E, respectively, of this Code of Ethics. - 3.
+- 1. Directors, professionals and suppliers of the companies of the Iberdrola Group that are subject to this Code of Ethics expressly accept the rules of conduct established herein that are applicable thereto. - 2.
+Professionals who join or hereafter become part of the boundary of the Iberdrola Group and suppliers contracting with companies of the Group shall expressly accept the rules of conduct set forth in Sections D and E, respectively, of this Code of Ethics. - 3.
 Directors shall receive a complete copy of this Code of Ethics, for which they shall deliver a signed receipt. - 4.
-An extract of this Code of Ethics, made up of sections A, B, D and F, shall be annexed to contracts with the professionals of the companies of the Group. - 5.
-In the case of suppliers of the companies of the Group, an extract made up of sections A, E and F shall be annexed to their respective contracts.
+An extract of this Code of Ethics, made up of Sections A, B, D and F, shall be annexed to contracts with the professionals of the companies of the Iberdrola Group. - 5.
+In the case of suppliers of the companies of the Group, an extract made up of Sections A, E and F shall be annexed to their respective contracts.